In this article

 Recurring expenses are necessary business costs that occur on a regular basis, usually monthly, quarterly, or annually.
 Rent, utilities, and insurance premiums are just a few examples of the types of recurring expenses small businesses incur to remain operational.

-In this article, we’ll define recurring expenses, compare them to non-recurring expenses, and share some tips for using expense management software to help you track business costs and create effective, accurate budgets.
+In this article, we explain what recurring expenses are, compare them to non-recurring expenses, share tips for effective budget management, and provide guidance on expense management tools that help you track business costs.

 What are recurring expenses?